lgss/service-design-manual/service-manual/measurement/other-kpis.md

 These needs will typically be reflected in the organisation’s business objectives or in the business case for transforming a service.

-An approach that worked well for GOV.UK was to run a brainstorming session to generate a long list of metrics.
+An approach that worked well for LGSS was to run a brainstorming session to generate a long list of metrics.
 This list was then narrowed down by asking senior managers, 'if you had to choose one KPI, what would it be?'

 ###Check your progress